MotoVince/hello-world/README.md

-# hello-world
-Git Started
+Hello!

-My name is Vincent Mills.
+My name is Vincent Mills but most people just call me Vince.
-I live in Richmond Virginia.
-I am 32 years old and currently studying for an Associate of Applied Science in Information Technology.
+I live in Richmond Virginia and I'm currently a full time technician at a motorcycle dealership and a part time student at Reynolds Community colledge pursuing an Associate of Applied Science in Information Technology.
-I work full time as a service and repair technician at a modern motorcycle dealership but after 7 years of turning wrenches I'm ready to move into a new industry.
-I discovered I.T. in a few ways.
-First I needed a computer for school, so my DIY spirit forced me to build my own PC.
-Second I found myself connecting a computer everyday at work while diagnosing the embeded system on modern motorcycles.

-I've really enjoyed I.T. as a hobby, building and tearing down networks in my homelab, and constiantly tinking with raspberry pis.
-But I'm ready to start focus in and sharpening my skills.

-I recently earned the Comptia Security+ certificate and I will be testing for Network+ later this month and Linux+ this fall.
-I have also began practicing Python3 to strengthen my scripting skills which will be my main focus of my Github account.

-My goal is to eventually become fluid in Python for network automation, cloud computing and where ever else the skill may take me.

-Thanks for stopping by and checking out my GitHub.
-Ride safe and have fun coding.
+My focus is cloud computing and when I'm not engaged in my course work at school, I'm testing my skills on hardware in my home lab, or virtually in the cloud.
+IT has become my primary hobby, but my goal is to soon transition into full-time work within the IT industry.
+My experience as a diagnostic mechanic has helped me develop strong critical analysis skills that I have applied to my IT studies.
+Additionally, I have certifications such as the CompTIA Network+ and Security+.

+Thank you for stopping by and checking out my Github profile.
+I hope you give me a follow as I continue my education and push projects representing some of the skills I've learned.
+Please feel free to reach out to me if you have any questions or if you're interested in working together.

 -Vince.

-### Working on the dialog.